-In addition, in the No Action Alternative, it is possible that eventually the existing North River Tunnel may become unusable.
+In the No Action Alternative, it is also possible that eventually the existing North River Tunnel may become unusable resulting in a full closure.
 In such a scenario, while some trips may shift to ferry service, there would likely be a large shift of trip mode from rail to on-road (within the limits of the existing Hudson River crossings), resulting in considerable increases in traffic volume and congestion at various locations and the ensuing net increases in operational GHG emissions.
 This condition would continue until another transportation option becomes available or indefinitely.